dreamcatcher-tech/network/Inbox/2025-04-03 1712 compliance bots.md

 open a marketplace of service people who can do different tasks.

 Provide a clean data room for the info to be uploaded and checked.

+So we can keep you real time compliant.

+Can have an api, to combine with your own bots.

+Can run over all emails you send before they go out.